py2ai/py2ai.github.io/_posts/2025-11-11-Multiple-Categories-Plot-Excel.md

 - automation
 - beginner
 - tutorial
+title: Garden Data Live Chart Tutorial with Python
 ---

 # Garden Data Live Chart in Python

-### Beginner-Friendly Tutorial – Live-Refreshing Excel Charts
+## Beginner-Friendly Tutorial – Live-Refreshing Excel Charts

 This tutorial walks you through creating a **live-updating chart viewer** for Excel sheets using **Python**, **Pandas**, **Matplotlib**, and **Watchdog**.
 By the end, you will have a tool that:
 - Reads multiple sheets from an Excel file.